teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 ## How to use it

-Using the precompiler is a very easy procedure and does not differ very much from regularly using Farkle.
+Using the precompiler is surprisingly simple and does not differ very much from regularly using Farkle.

 ### Preparing the your code